MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/microsoft-store-services-sdk.md

 4. Restart Visual Studio.

-5. If you have an existing project that reference libraries from any earlier version of the Microsoft Store Services SDK, Microsoft Advertising SDK, Universal Ad Client SDK, or Microsoft Store Engagement and Monetization SDK, we recommend that you open your project in Visual Studio and clean and rebuild your project (in **Solution Explorer**, right-click your project node and choose **Clean**, and then right-click your project node again and choose **Rebuild**).
+5. If you have an existing project that references libraries from any earlier version of the Microsoft Store Services SDK, Microsoft Advertising SDK, Universal Ad Client SDK, or Microsoft Store Engagement and Monetization SDK, we recommend that you open your project in Visual Studio and clean and rebuild your project (in **Solution Explorer**, right-click your project node and choose **Clean**, and then right-click your project node again and choose **Rebuild**).

   Otherwise, if you are using the SDK for the first time in your project, you are now ready to [add the appropriate Microsoft Store Services SDK library references to your project](#references).